arselan95/linux/283_Discover_VMX-Features_1/Readme.md

 <h4>Rajakumari</h4><br>
 <ul>
 <li>Researched about VMX virtualization features and MSRs. </li><br>
-<li>Researched Intel 64 and IA-32 Architectures Software Developer’s Manual Vol:3C about various VMX configuration MSRs to the capabilities and features as listed in<br> the assignment which were used in the 283-1.c file implementation. </li><br>
+<li>Researched Intel 64 and IA-32 Architectures Software Developer’s Manual Vol:3C about various VMX configuration MSRs to the capabilities and features as listed in the assignment which were used in the 283-1.c file implementation. </li><br>
  <li>Worked on the 283-1.c file implementation. </li></ul><br>
 <h2>Question 2 : Implementation of the software</h2><br>
 <h4>Configure a Linux Machine.</h4> <br>